rohit11/Flutter_Covid-19/README.md

 create_new_branch_from_specified() {
     local BRANCH_NAME=$1
     local FROM_BRANCH=$2

+    # Check if branch already exists
     if git show-ref --quiet "refs/heads/$BRANCH_NAME"; then
         local TIME_SUFFIX=$(date +"%H%M%S")
         BRANCH_NAME="${BRANCH_NAME}-${TIME_SUFFIX}"
     fi

+    # Create or switch to the new branch
     git checkout "$FROM_BRANCH" || { echo "Failed to switch to branch '$FROM_BRANCH'."; exit 1; }
     git checkout -b "$BRANCH_NAME" "$FROM_BRANCH" || { echo "Failed to create new branch '$BRANCH_NAME'."; exit 1; }
-    echo "Created and switched to new branch '$BRANCH_NAME' from '$FROM_BRANCH'" }
+    echo "Created and switched to new branch '$BRANCH_NAME' from '$FROM_BRANCH'"

+    # Return the updated branch name
+    echo "$BRANCH_NAME"
+}

 # Function to run yarn install in the specified directory